Prince Gorm of Denmark

 Prince Gorm of Denmark (Prins Gorm Christian Frederik Hans Harald til Danmark; b.
 Jægersborghus, 24 February 1919 – Copenhagen, 26 December 1991) was the first son of Prince Harald of Denmark and his wife, Princess Helena of Schleswig-Holstein-Sonderburg-Glücksburg.

 He was an officer of the Royal Danish Navy.

-He was a nephew of Christian X of Denmark, and as a result of the Danish Act of Succession of 1953, which restricts the throne to direct descendants of Christian X, he lost his place in the line of succession.
+As a result of the Act of Succession of 1953, which restricts the throne to those descended from Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages, he lost his place in the line of succession unlike his brother Oluf in 1948.

 He died unmarried and without children.